ErikEkstedt/.files/WorkFlow.md

 # WorkFLow

 ## Vim

 * [ ] quickfix list over all "#TODO" in python projects.
   - all commented TODO
+  - First thing to happen if opening vim in a git repo

 ### Record all keystrokes